rwhs/youtube-downloader/README.md

 # Youtube Downloader
 Node.js app to download YouTube videos to your computer given the URL.
 Credits to fent for [ytdl-core](https://github.com/fent/node-ytdl-core).

-Currently only runs and takes inputs from the command line, but planned features include:
+Simply paste the URL of the video you wish to download, and your download will be available once the video is done processing.

+Possible to-do list:

-- Taking multiple parameters or options (eg. video quality, audio only)
+- Taking multiple parameters or options (eg. video quality, audio/mp3 only) - working on this next
+- Show processed video information
-- Integration with site/web app
+- ~~Integration with site/web app~~ Done!
+No longer a command line app
-- User accounts
+- User accounts (Low priority)
-- Saved download queue
+- Saved download queue (Low priority)